KARWorkshop/KAR-Gecko-ASM/README.md

 - CT_CustomInput || codes for custom input for actions, some are built in now a days

 - CT_StarModifiers || affects Stars that spawn

+- AI || codes for various AIs

+- CT_Eevnts || various codes for CT events

+- Mic || codes that have no good place or needs to be organized

+- Outdated Codes || super old codes that are never used or have newer versions, we keep theses for the sake of history.

+- Rider || codes that affect Riders